Skip to content

 Step 6: Click on Security Tab

-• On the [Security] tab of Wireless Network Properties, check the box [Show characters], you will see the Wi-Fi password in the Network security key field.
+• Go to the [Security] tab, check the box [Show characters], Your password will appear in the Network security key field.

 Wireless-Properties02